Applications of Lefschetz numbers in control theory: Controllability.

 Below this notion is generalized in three, nontypical but topologically appropriate, ways.
-First, we consider the possibility of an arbitrary state reached not from any given state but from a state in a particular subset $L$ of $M.$ Second, as before we permit arbitrary, not necessarily small, perturbations of $f.$ Third, instead of looking into controllability of a new, perturbed, system $D_{g},$ where $g$ is homotopic to $f$, we allow for consecutive applications of possibly different maps each homotopic to $f$.
+First, we consider the possibility of an arbitrary state reached not from any given state but from a state in a particular subset $L$ of $M.$ Second, to define robustness we allow for arbitrary, not necessarily small, perturbations of $f.$ Third, instead of looking into controllability of a new, perturbed, system $D_{g},$ where $g$ is a perturbation of $f$, we allow for consecutive applications of different maps homotopic to $f$.

+To apply Corollary \ref{Surj} we need $f$ to be a map of pairs.
+For this purpose in this section we make the following assumption about $D_{f}$.
+If the initial state lies at the boundary $\partial M$ of $M$ then the next state, regardless of the input, lies within a certain neighborhood of $\partial M$.
+For simplicity we make a simpler, but topologically equivalent, assumption, $f(\partial M\times U)\subset\partial M$.